iotexproject/iotex-docs/docs/developer/hardware/pebble-build-windows.md

 ![](/img/developer/pebble-sdk/one_click_fig3.png)

-select the file Pebble Tracker SDK package that you just downloaded (`ncs-toolchain-pebble_v1.3.0-20200618-509f057.zip`) and click `OK`
+select the file Pebble SDK package that you just downloaded (`ncs-toolchain-pebble_v1.3.0-20200618-509f057.zip`) and click `OK`

 ## Open and configure the Embedded Studio IDE